phylum-dev/cli/docusaurus/docs/extensions/extension_overview.md

----
-title: Phylum CLI Extensions
+# Phylum CLI Extensions
-category: 62c5cb137dbdad00536291a6
-hidden: false
----

-## Overview

 Phylum CLI extensions are optional plugins for the CLI which provide additional functionality in a modular fashion.

 Extensions are executed in a [Deno] JavaScript runtime and have access to Phylum's API for commonly used operations.
 The capability-based permission system, together with Deno's sandbox, ensures that extensions can only do what they're supposed to.

 [Deno]: https://deno.land/

 ## Usage

 If you're interested in using existing Phylum CLI extensions, you can take a look at the [CLI's extension documentation].

 [CLI's extension documentation]: https://docs.phylum.io/docs/phylum_extension